Computers and Technology Help

 Lab computers offer free printing for the first 30 pages, then .10¢ per page for additional pages.
 For more information about printing from lab computers, see Printing in Labs' Rules and Prices.

 If you log off of a library computer, your work will be lost unless you save your work to a disk or to the T drive (Thawed Space) on that computer.

 Where can I find Internet computers for visitors?

 Visitors to the ISU Library who are not current faculty, staff, or students, will need to sign up at the Circulation Desk to use one of the library's visitor Internet computers.
 In order to sign up, you will need to present a photo ID.
 Because our computers are not filtered, age restrictions do apply.
 You will be limited to one hour on the computers per day.

 The Eli M. Oboler Library web site and Library Catalog are freely available to any Internet user.
 However, some online databases are available only for ISU students, faculty, and staff.

-On the complete list of databases and on each of the resources by subject pages, the accessibility information for each database is included in the far right column of the chart.
+On the complete list of databases and on each of the Research Guides, the accessibility information for each database is included in the far right column of the chart.
 Clicking on any of these notes will take you to a more detailed explanation.
 Off-campus students and faculty will be able to use any database that has "On and Off Campus", and all users can access databases with "Unrestricted" in the accessibility column.

 To use a database, just click on the name of the database.
 You will be prompted to login if necessary.
 Type in your ISU ISU ID Number and Last Name (as the Library has it in your active Patron record) and you will then be taken right into the database.
 If you have any problems logging in, please call the HelpDesk (208) 282-4357 for help with ISU ID Numbers and call the Circulation Desk at (208) 282-3248 for any assistance with last name.